Diamond Schmitt Architects; Gibbs Gage Architects

 2015, Institutional Under $50 Million & Institutional Design

-To help celebrate its 50th anniversary, the University of Calgary is building the Institute for Teaching and Learning.
+To help celebrate its 50th anniversary, the University of Calgary created the Taylor Institute for Teaching and Learning.

-To be realized on the site of the former Nickle Arts Museum, the two-storey 4,000 m2 building will be refurbished to accommodate the needs of the Institute.
-It will feature the latest advances in teaching technology, mock classrooms, a simulation centre for teaching, public lecture space and multi-purpose facilities.
+Built on the site of the former Nickle Arts Museum, the two-storey, 4,000 m² building accommodates the needs of the Institute, featuring the latest advances in teaching technology, mock classrooms, a simulation centre for teaching, public lecture space, and multipurpose facilities.

-Significant portions of the existing structure will be preserved, including the foundation, below-grade structures and many superstructure elements.
-A second level will be added to the existing single-storey portion of the building to enable mezzanine spaces in the main floor areas.
-A new central spine will support a translucent second level veranda that cantilevers up to 24 metres from the building face.
+Significant portions of the existing structure were preserved, including the foundation, below grade structures, and many superstructure elements.
+A second level was added to the existing single-storey portion of the building to enable mezzanine spaces in the main floor areas.
+A new central spine supports a translucent second level veranda that cantilevers up to 24 metres from the building face.

 Challenge: The University wanted to develop a facility that is flexible and adaptable for multiple functions and future needs.

-Solution: The overall design is flexible so walls, floors and furniture can adapt to the learning needs of students using the space.
-Columns are being removed and mezzanines added to the high volume ground floor level.
-This latter initiative will enhance the facility’s usefulness for a range of activities.
+Solution: The overall design is flexible so walls, floors, and furniture can adapt to the learning needs of students using the space.
+Columns were removed and mezzanines added to the high-volume ground floor level.
+This latter initiative enhanced the facility’s usefulness for a range of activities.